Adoption - could you be my future?

 - We will offer you support, and further training opportunities, post approval

 If you think you could be a child's future, please complete and return the enquiry form.
-Alternatively you can contact the Family Placement Team on 0303 123 1008 if you wish to discuss anything further.
+Alternatively you can contact Family Connections on 0303 123 1008 if you wish to discuss anything further.

 "When someone calls you Mummy you've just got to be their mother", says Michelle a young South Lanarkshire mum, when she was asked to consider what adopting her son had brought to her life.